Stop motion: 1990s

 In 1992, Trey Parker and Matt Stone made The Spirit of Christmas, a short cutout animated student film made with construction paper.
 In 1995 they made a second short with the same titled, commissioned as a Christmas greeting by Fox Broadcasting Company executive Brian Graden.
 The concepts and characters were further developed into the TV hit series South Park (since 1997).
 Except for the pilot, all animation has been created on computers in the same style.

-The Nightmare Before Christmas (1993), directed by Henry Selick and produced by Tim Burton, was one of the more widely released stop-motion features and become the highest grossing stop-motion animated movie of its time, grossing over $50 million domestic.
+The Nightmare Before Christmas (1993), directed by Henry Selick and produced by Tim Burton, was one of the more widely released stop-motion features and became the highest grossing stop-motion animated movie of its time, grossing over $50 million domestic.
 Henry Selick also went on to direct James and the Giant Peach and Coraline, and Tim Burton went on to direct Corpse Bride and Frankenweenie.

 The stop-motion feature The Secret Adventures of Tom Thumb was released in 1993.

 In November 1998, the first episode of Bob the Builder released on BBC.
 Bob the Builder was a popular British stop-motion television series created by Keith Chapman & produced and owned by HIT Entertainment.

 In 1999, Will Vinton launched the first US prime-time stop-motion television series called The PJs, co-created by actor-comedian Eddie Murphy.
 The Emmy-winning sitcom aired on Fox for two seasons, then moved to the WB for an additional season.
 Vinton launched another series, Gary & Mike, for UPN in 2001.

 In 1999, Tsuneo Gōda directed 30-second sketches of the character Domo.
 The shorts, animated by stop-motion studio Dwarf, are currently still produced in Japan and have received universal critical acclaim from fans and critics.
 Gōda also directed the stop-motion movie series Komaneko in 2004.